- Re-usable Edge Form to create a realistic Rock Edge on concrete.

 - Edge Form Liners can be cut to fit your form.
 Cut using a SHARP razor knife, or with a chop saw.
 Liners can be cut straight, or mitered at angles.

-- Use of a Rubber Safe form release is recommended, but usually not required.
+- Use of a Rubber Safe form release is recommended, or use a colored dry powder release to create accented concrete color.
 Form release will create a smoother finish on the concrete, less air pockets in the concrete edge, and easier to clean the Edge Form Liners when finished.

 - Vibrate concrete well (either vibrating the concrete, or rapidly tapping the edges of the forms with a hammer or palm sander), or use your fingers to compact the concrete against the Form Liner to remove as many air pocket voids as possible.